Found or Injured Wildlife Guide

 • Back the rest of the hook back out.

-• Before releasing the bird, check it over for fishing line or other hook and remove anything that could cause further injury.
+• Before releasing the bird, check it over for fishing line or other hooks and remove anything that could cause further injury.

-• If the bird has swallowed the hook or any fishing line it should be taken to a rehabilitation center
+• If the bird has swallowed the hook or any fishing line it should be taken to a rehabilitation center.
+See International Bird Rescue.

 • If the bird is otherwise uninjured, release it by pointing its head away from you and towards the water and step away quickly.